Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 this repo is 100% https://en.wikipedia.org/wiki/GAP_(computer_algebra_system)
-i never even he(a)rd about this before in my life; this whole time even block transfer computation; group transmission calculation? tardis' inside isn't moving, while tardis' outside is; https://youtu.be/1TKSfAkWWN0?t=2m04s v https://youtu.be/bHIhgxav9LY https://youtu.be/IANBoybVApQ?t=2m#proprietary v https://youtu.be/N7lXymxsdhw?t=1m11s#floss https://youtu.be/MFzDaBzBlL0; this is like riding a skateboard c̄ inverted trucks (also facing the same way; i experimented well over a decade ago) #dwyc(n)
+i never even he(a)rd about this before in my life; this whole time even block transfer computation; group transmission calculation? btc = sanskrit, the doctor = narada, the tardis = naradas' music box,.. tardis' inside isn't moving, while tardis' outside is; https://youtu.be/1TKSfAkWWN0?t=2m04s v https://youtu.be/bHIhgxav9LY https://youtu.be/IANBoybVApQ?t=2m#proprietary v https://youtu.be/N7lXymxsdhw?t=1m11s#floss https://youtu.be/MFzDaBzBlL0; this is like riding a skateboard c̄ inverted trucks (also facing the same way; i experimented well over a decade ago) #dwyc(n)